OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

-Q: Are The Public Insurance Claims Adjusters At Harris Claims Services Trained Professionals?
+Q: Are The Public Adjusters At Harris Claims Services Trained Professionals?

 A: Yes.
 We are Licensed, Bonded and Tested by the Illinois Department of Insurance.
 Our profession is also guided and enforced under the statures of the State of Illinois.
 When you employ us you may do so with confidence that your claims will be negotiated, prepared and settled by fully qualified professionals.

 Q: Will A Public Insurance Adjuster At Harris Claims Services Help Me Receive A More Prompt And Satisfactory Settlement?

 A: Yes.
 They waste no time in complying with the policy requirements to obtain and evaluate the facts and prepare the claim.
 The alert, knowledgeable and prompt service they render often preserves evidence that may otherwise be overlooked or destroyed.
-The more thoroughly and completely your claim is compiled and prepared, the faster your pro public insurance adjuster can accomplish an equitable and proper settlement in your best interest.
+The more thoroughly and completely your claim is compiled and prepared, the faster your public insurance adjuster can accomplish a full, complete and proper settlement. .

-Once a policy holder has witnessed the skill and knowledge of the accredited public insurance adjuster, he or she rarely will attempt to settle a claim without the benefit of their specialized assistance.
-The pro public insurance adjuster’s most frequent source of new clients comes from the recommendations of those they have previously served.
+Once a policy holder has witnessed the skill and knowledge of the accredited public insurance adjuster, he or she rarely will attempt to settle the claim on their own. .
+The public adjuster’s most frequent source of new clients comes from the recommendations of those they have previously served.

 You must always remember that the policy holder is in control of the claim.
 It is your responsibility to prepare, support, and negotiate the claim.
 But ultimately both you and your insurance company must agree.
 This is where we, as professionals, can make a difference for you.

 Q: What Organizations Does Harris Claims Services Belong To?

-A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce and the Association of Midwest Public Insurance Adjusters, and the Illinois Public Adjusters Association which was started by our President Jason Harris.
+A: We are members in good standing with the Better Business Bureau of Chicago, the Chicagoland Chamber of Commerce, the Association of Midwest Public Insurance Adjusters, and the Illinois Public Adjusters Association which was started by our President Jason Harris.